SnehaC-20/Resume-Screening/README.md

 * Shape is for describing entire rows and columns that are existed in the dataset
 * unique() is for viewing the unrepeated terms
 * count() it shows the counting of that particular term
+#### 4.Data Cleaning
+To clean resume text by removing URLs, RT and cc mentions, hashtags, special characters, non-ASCII characters, and extra whitespace.
+It then applies this cleaning function to a DataFrame containing resume data and stores the cleaned text in a new column.
+This is a common preprocessing step when working with text data, as it helps standardize and prepare the text for further analysis or natural language processing tasks.
 ## Data Visualization
 - Data visualization is a critical part of data exploration.
 - It involves creating plots and graphs to visually explore and understand the data.